Week 8: Heterogeneous Treatment Effects and Machine Learning

 Honest splitting and out-of-bag prediction

-Honest splitting separates model selection from estimation.
-This separation matters because we estimate parameters for an entire population under two exposures, at most one of which is observed for any individual.
-If the same data chose the splits and estimated the contrasts, the forest would overfit to noise in the training sample.
+Honesty happens inside each tree.
+It separates model selection from estimation.
+The first half of a tree's training subsample decides where to split; the second half estimates the leaf-level treatment-control gap.
+The two halves do not share information.
+This separation matters because we estimate parameters under two exposures, at most one of which is observed for any individual.
+If the same data chose the splits and estimated the contrasts, the forest would chase lucky treatment-control gaps.
+The leaves that look most informative on the training sample would often be the leaves whose gaps were inflated by chance.
+The CATE estimates would inherit that inflation.

 Is heterogeneity actionable?

-RATE AUTOC (area under the TOC) puts equal weight on every value of $q$.
-It answers: if benefits concentrate among the best prospects, how much can we gain by selecting them?
-A steep initial rise followed by flattening indicates concentrated heterogeneity.
+RATE AUTOC means the area under the TOC curve.
+It puts equal weight on every value of $q$.
+It answers: across all possible treatment coverages, how much can we gain by selecting people using the CATE ranking rather than selecting at random?
+A large AUTOC indicates concentrated heterogeneity.
+A small AUTOC indicates that the ranking carries little practical information.

-RATE Qini weights the mid-range of $q$ more heavily.
-It answers: at a realistic, moderate budget (say, treating 20-50% of individuals), does targeting improve on random allocation?
-Qini is the practical metric when investigators face a fixed budget constraint.
+RATE Qini weights the middle of the ranked population more heavily.
+It answers: at realistic, moderate coverages, does targeting improve on random allocation?
+Qini is the practical metric when investigators face a fixed budget constraint, for example treating 20-50% of eligible people.

-Both summaries must be computed on held-out or cross-fitted data, not in-sample rankings.
+Both summaries, AUTOC and Qini, must be computed on held-out data, not in-sample rankings.
 The forest reuses information across trees through its bootstrap structure.
 Evaluating RATE or Qini on the training fold produces optimistic estimates.
-Computing them on a separate fold blocks this bias and yields honest confidence intervals.
+Computing them on a separate fold blocks this bias and yields more credible confidence intervals.

 Pair exercise: reading a TOC curve